ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

     availabilityThreshold: 90 // Board value for providers to compare with };
 ```
-We take our Monitors IDs `monitorId: (302 as TMonitor),` from [PerfOps Panel Monitors Page](https://panel-perfops-net-release.herokuapp.com/monitors) and defined availability threshold to 90 (percent).
+We took our Monitors IDs `monitorId: (302 as TMonitor),` from the [PerfOps Panel Monitors Page](https://panel-perfops-net-release.herokuapp.com/monitors) and defined the availability threshold to 90 (percent).

-Now, let's fill in `functions` block with the set of functions that determine highest and lowest values for arrays and properties.
-Notice that that functions are pretty useful and can be added to other scripts if you use `configuration` approach described above.
+Now, let's fill in our `functions` block with the set of functions that determine highest and lowest values for arrays and properties.
+Notice: that functions are pretty useful and can be added to other scripts if you use the `configuration` approach described above.
 ```typescript
 /**
  * Returns index of highest number in array